cdietrich/jpl.imce.oml.specification.parent/README.md

 a package with the above; in practice, it is unfortunately not obvious how to do this despite several attempts.

+What doesn't work:

+- No IDE support for developing/debugging gradle build scripts

+  The Eclipse Buildship 2.0 supports executing gradle tasks as long as everything works fine.

+  See: Bugzilla – Bug 469287 (CLOSED WONTFIX)](https://bugs.eclipse.org/bugs/show_bug.cgi?id=469287),
+  The workaround involves using IDEA and the [gradle-kotlin-plugin](https://github.com/gradle/gradle-script-kotlin) (bleeding edge dependency is better than no working IDE support).

+- Poor IDE support for developing/debugging SBT build scripts

+- Location-independent development

+  Eclipse metadata files tend to include absolute paths that depend on the development host.
+  It is difficult to avoid this problem.
+  This project uses support from other build tools (e.g. Gradle, SBT) to generate the Eclipse metadata files which are no longer kept in Github.
+This requires Eclipse developers to use the appropriate build tool to generate these metadata files before importing the project in Eclipse.

 ### Intellij IDEA Ultimate

 All the SBT build configuration was developed using IDEA.